 NOTE: Your specific cost will vary with your funding method (e.g. life insurance, prepaid cash or equivalent, trust, or annuity).
 Your cost to fund through life insurance can be as modest as $1 to $5 per day depending on your age, health, and the type of policy you choose.
-For complete current funding options and sample insurance rates, see Funding Methods.
+For a list of funding options and sample insurance rates, see Funding Methods.
+See also Cryonics Life Insurance with Inflation Considerations.
 Please feel free to call Diane Cremeens for assistance at 877-462-5267.

 Alcor Cryopreservation Agreement - Schedule A